On reflection , a day in the life at Fountains ...

-There is an afternoon snack time then the children gather up their belongings and get ready for home, they sit on the carpet area for a story or singing and leave when the member of staff calls their name as their parent/ carer arrives at the gate.
+There is an afternoon snack time then the children gather up their belongings and get ready for home, they sit on the carpet area for a story, parachute, lycra or singing and leave when the member of staff calls their name as their parent/ carer arrives at the gate.
 The staff member signs the child out on their departure.

 15.25 is HOME TIME for some children others stay in our care for further fun and games until 17.00.
 At the end of the day the staff reflect on the childrens learning and prepare for another fun day tomorrow.